1. Basic Usage

 In the Behavior Tree pane, the most recently run objective is shown, if any.
 While running an objective, this pane will highlight which behavior is currently executing, which is useful for debugging and introspection.

-Use the drop-down list to change the bottom right pane to /wrist_camera/color.
+.
 This will change the camera view to the camera mounted on the robot’s wrist.

 Setting Favorites